 Data masking solutions are important to enterprises because they enable them to:

-Protect data in testing environments from cyber-attacks, while preserving its usability and consistency.
+- Protect data in lower environments from cyber-attacks, while preserving its usability and consistency.

 Regulatory compliance